johannschopplich/nuxt-prepare/docs/guide/error-handling.md

 ```
 :::

-When `ok: false` is returned, Nuxt Prepare will:
+When `ok: false` is returned:

-1. Log an error message
+1. An error is logged
-2. Throw a `TypeError` to halt the build process
+2. The build process halts
-3. Prevent your application from building with incomplete data
+3. Your application won't build with incomplete data

 ::: info
 If you don't return an `ok` property, it defaults to `true`.
 Only return `ok: false` when you want to halt the build.